-Households in the affected project(s) who do not want to transition to the Section 8 program may, be offered, if available, the opportunity to move to other public housing owned by the PHA.
+Households in the affected project(s) who do not want to transition to the Section 8 program may be offered, if available, the opportunity to move to other public housing owned by the PHA.

-E. Additional RAD Meetings.
-Additional meetings with residents are required to discuss any substantial change to the conversion plans relative to what was presented in the previous resident meetings.
+D. Additional RAD Meetings.
+The required meetings must discuss any substantial change to the conversion plans relative to what was presented in the previous resident meetings.
+Additional meetings with residents are required if one of the required meetings does not occur within a reasonable time (approximately three months) following a substantial change to the conversion plan.
 A substantial change to the conversion plans includes, but is not limited to: